dlops-io/serverless-deployment/README.md

 ### Create a Cloud Function
 * In the Create Cloud Function screen
-* Under the Configuration -> "Basics" section.
-Keep everything the default.
+* Under the Configuration -> "Service Name" add a name.
 * Under the Configuration -> "Trigger" section.
 Select "Allow unauthenticated invocations"
-* Click "NEXT" button at the bottom
-* Under the Code -> "Runtime", select "Python 3.10"
+* Under Endpoint URL -> "Runtime", select "Python 3.10"
+* Click "Create" button at the bottom
+*
 * Replace the code in `main.py` with the following:
 ```
 import functions_framework